IvLazarov/quiz-app/README.md

 # General Info

-A multiple-choice quiz app made with the OpenTDB API: [text](https://opentdb.com/api_config.php).
+A multiple-choice quiz app made with the OpenTDB API: https://opentdb.com/api_config.php.

-You can try it here: [text](https://quiz-mulchoice.netlify.app/)
+You can try it [here](https://quiz-mulchoice.netlify.app/)

 # React + TypeScript + Vite